Raymond E. S. Williamson: Between the wars

-Following the Armistice with Germany on November 11, 1918, which brought the war to an end, Williamson was attached to the 1st Division under Major General James B. Erwin and took part in the Allied occupation of the Rhineland.
-He returned to the United States in mid-1919 and served as a troop commander at Fort Myer, Virginia with additional duty as Junior Aide to the White House during the tenure of President Warren G. Harding.
+Following the Armistice with Germany on November 11, 1918, which brought the war to an end, Williamson was attached to the 1st Division and took part in the Allied occupation of the Rhineland.
+He returned to the United States in mid-1919 and served as a troop commander at Fort Myer, Virginia, with additional duty as junior aide to the White House during the tenure of President Warren G. Harding.

-In August 1922, he was ordered to Harvard University for a year of study, preparatory to detail at West Point, New York in the newly established Department of Economics and Government, where he subsequently served as an Instructor.
-During this assignment, Williamson met his future wife Anne Bryan, a daughter of Rear admiral Benjamin C. Bryan.
+In August 1922, he was ordered to Harvard University for a year of study, preparatory to detail at West Point, New York, in the newly established Department of Economics and Government, where he subsequently served as an instructor.
+During this assignment, Williamson met his future wife Anne Bryan, a daughter of rear admiral Benjamin C. Bryan.

-He was ordered back to the United States Military Academy at West Point in summer 1924 and served as first lieutenant and Instructor in the Department of Economics and Government, and Political History until late 1926.
-Williamson returned to West Point in July 1932 and served as captain and Assistant Instructor in the Department of Tactics and Personnel Officer of the Academy during the tenure of Lieutenant Colonel Robert C. Richardson.
-Upon an appointment of the new Commandant, Simon B. Buckner Jr. in June 1933, Williamson was appointed as his Assistant.
+He was ordered back to the USMA in the summer of 1924 and served as first lieutenant and instructor in the Department of Economics and Government, and Political History until late 1926.
+Williamson returned to West Point in July 1932 and served as captain and assistant Instructor in the Department of Tactics and Personnel Officer of the Academy during the tenure of Lieutenant Colonel Robert C. Richardson.
+Upon an appointment of the new commandant, Simon B. Buckner Jr. in June 1933, Williamson was appointed as his assistant.

 Williamson entered the Command and General Staff School in June 1935 and following his graduation one year later, he served as a troop and squadron commander with the 7th Cavalry until July 1939, when he was detailed to the Army War College.
-He graduated in June 1940 and joined the Office of the Assistant Chief of Staff for logistics (G-4), War Department General Staff.
+He graduated in June 1940 and joined the Office of the Assistant Chief of Staff for Logistics (G-4), War Department General Staff.
 He was promoted to lieutenant colonel on August 30, 1940.